rgdgr8/Regional-Countries/README.md

-Regional Countries is an android app made using Java to display information about countries in region by consuming a rest api and persistantly storing most of the data to display when the user is offline.
+Regional Countries is an android app made using Java to display information about countries in a region by consuming a rest api and persistantly storing most of the data to display when the user is offline.

 The following attributes of a country(if found) are displayed -
 1. name